 The Bowden fellowship grants help support the expenses of advanced study in the humanities that may include, but not be restricted to, travel costs, fellowship related program fees and study materials.
 The Bowden Fellowship Committee, which until his death included Mr. Bowden, most favors proposals that project courage in the passionate pursuit of what makes us human.

-Eight rising seniors received 2018 Dan Leslie Bowden Fellowships in the Humanities, enabling them to undertake ambitious projects in various humanities fields this past summer.
-Here's a glimpse of their work, in their own words:
+Ten seniors received 2019 Dan Leslie Bowden Fellowships in the Humanities, enabling them to undertake ambitious projects in various humanities fields this past summer.

 While all of the Bowden fellows spent their summers creating original work, their activities and ideas did not emerge without the input and inspiration of others.
 We are extremely thankful to Jeffrey Miller ’79, whose generous endowment gift to the school has created opportunities for our students that, in the words of one fellow, have been “life changing” and “otherwise would not have been possible.”
 We appreciate the work of the fellowship committee members — Mike Groeninger, Department Chair Jen Nero, Dean of the Junior Class Paul Natland ’02, and Advisor to the Head of School Mr. Bowden himself, who took an active role in the fellowships until his death on Sept.
 14, 2018 — as well as that of the parents, professionals, artists and alumni who engaged our fellows.